Corporate social responsibility

 Thanks to the collaboration between PROINSO and Namene Solar, the NGO One Million Lights Philippines provided solar-powered lights to students of the Jungle School, an indigenous school in Palawan.
 The school is located in an extremely remote area of Palawan.
 Due to its location, the only reliable form of transportation to and from is via helicopter.
 The Jungle School Project hopes to continue opening other “jungle” schools in isolated communities.

-Our CSR partners x
+Our CSR Partners x

 yingli-solar-logo